 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 How much can you potentially make owning a driving range?

-A basic range with a snack bar stands to make less than a more elaborate range with luxuries like technology and a full restaurant on site.
-Plan to earn about $40,000 per year with a basic driving range, and as much as $100,000 or more with a more complex, modern range.
+A basic token machine range with a snack bar stands to make less than a more elaborate range with luxuries like technology and a full restaurant on site.
+Plan to earn about $40,000 per year with a basic driving range and $100,000 or more with a more complex, modern range.

 Things to consider before starting a driving range

 It’s important to carefully consider your audience when designing and planning a driving range.
 If you’re catering more to beginner golfers and families, then you may want to incorporate other entertainment options, like video games and go-karts, to encourage families to spend an entire day at the range and increase their spending.
 If you’re marketing more toward serious golfers, then investing in technology and setting up a restaurant on the property can encourage those golfers to make frequent, longer visits.

 Many driving range facilities will add putting or chipping greens and bunkers so players can practice more.
 A driving range can generate additional revenue by offering lessons and having a pro shop on-site to sell golf clubs and accessories.

 Seasonality can be an important factor in the profitability of outdoor ranges.
 As most ranges are outdoors, variances in weather affect usage of the range.
 Facilities impacted by weather will want to add heated tees to expand the season or have some additional revenue streams to bring in money during the slow months.